 -Within 10 years after the publication of the Paper, a single bipartite state of Jews and Arabs will be created in Palestine.

--Restriction on the purchase of land by Jews (up to 95% of the land of Palestine will be banned for sale to Jews «
+-Restriction on the purchase of land by Jews (up to 95% of the land of Palestine will be banned for sale to Jews)”.

-Today, the Palestinians adhere to the same line that on the eve of World War II: incite Iran to a «final solution to the Zionist problem», that is, to the genocide of the Jews of Israel.
-Obviously, we will resist this «decision» with all our strength, and I cannot guarantee that the Palestinian people will not stumble again and fall into their next misfortunes.
-Those who really feel sorry for Palestinian children are obliged to convince the Palestinians that the best and most honest line of conduct for them is peace with Israel.
+8.Today, the Palestinians adhere to the same line that on the eve of World War II: they incite Iran to a «final solution to the Zionist problem», that is, to the genocide of the Jews of Israel.
+Obviously, we will resist this «Solution» with all our strength, and I cannot guarantee that the Palestinian people will not fall into their next misfortunes.
+Those who really feel sorry for Palestinian children, have to convince the Palestinians that the best and most honest line of conduct is peace with Israel.